 Use Cases Model

-In this section will be presented identification and description of the actors related to the application and the different use cases represented in the use case diagram show in Figure 1.
+In this section the identification and description of the actors related to the application and the different use cases will be presented.
+These actors and use cases can be seen in the use case diagram show in Figure 1.

 Figure 1: Use Case Diagram